Architecture Personal Computing Guidelines

-Backup your files to a personal storage device before installing Windows with Boot Camp Assistant.
+Back up your files to a personal storage device before installing Windows using Boot Camp Assistant.

 Decide in advance how big you’d like your “Boot Camp partition” to be.
 Boot Camp Assistant will "split" your Mac’s hard drive into two "partitions", one for Mac and one for Windows.
 The Windows partition will be called your "Boot Camp partition".
 If you only plan to use Windows for one or two applications and little else, you can make it as small as 60 GB.
 If you’ll use Windows for a lot more, you might devote half of your drive to Windows and half to Mac.
 It’s up to you.

 Make sure you have enough free disk space on your Mac’s hard drive.
 At a minimum, your free space should total your Boot Camp partition size plus 20 GB.
 For example, if you decide to set your Boot Camp partition size to 60 GB, you should confirm that you have at least 60 GB + 20 GB = 80 GB of free disk space on your Mac.
 Here’s how to find out how much free disk space you have: